chamot1111/blog_programination/OpenStreetMap_guyana/app.md

 		}
 ```

-The coordinate of the node is in long/lat fromat, we will first convert it in meters using min bounds as origin.
+The coordinate of the node is in long/lat format, we will first convert it in meters using min bounds as origin.

 ```
 	<<convert-node>> =